neurolib-dev/neurolib/README.md

 pip install .
 ```

-## Usage
+# Usage
-Example iPython notebooks on how to use the library can be found in the `./examples/` directory.
-A basic overview is given here.
+Example [IPython Notebooks](examples/) on how to use the library can be found in the `./examples/` directory, don't forget to check them out!
+A basic overview of the functionality that `Neurolib` provides is given here.

-### Single node
+## Single node

 A detailed example is available as a [IPython Notebook](examples/example-0-aln-minimal.ipynb).